Renua-art/course_work/README.md

 ## "get all lessons" -> gets lessons and order
 ## Because I am using Mongodb now and I don't want to outcode it, <br>
 I'm getting the image from Mongodb but I can't directly insert the image from Mongodb, <br>
-that's why I just used the bootstrap icon for my image.
+that's why I just used the bootstrap icon for my images.